Roll bender: Operation

 After the bar is initially inserted into the jig, the middle roller is manually lowered and forced against the bar with a screw arrangement.
 This causes the bar to undergo both plastic and elastic deformation.
 The portion of the bar between the rollers will take on the shape of a cubic polynomial, which approximates a circular arc.
 The rollers are then rotated moving the bar along with them.
 For each new position, the portion of the bar between the rollers takes on the shape of a cubic modified by the end conditions imposed by the adjacent sections of the bar.
 When either end of the bar is reached, the force applied to the center roller is incrementally increased, the roller rotation is reversed and as the rolling process proceeds, the bar shape becomes a better approximation to a circular arc.
 During the rolling process, the force applied to the center roller is incrementally increased to gradually bring the arc of the bar to the desired radius.

 Plastic and elastic deformation

 The plastic deformation of the bar is retained throughout the process.
 However, the elastic deformation is reversed as a section of bar leaves the area between the rollers.
-This spring-back needs to be compensated in adjusting the middle roller to achieve a desired radius.
+This springback needs to be compensated in adjusting the middle roller to achieve a desired radius.
 The amount of spring back depends upon the elastic compliance (inverse of stiffness) of the material relative to its ductility.
 Aluminum alloys, for example, tend to have high ductility relative to their elastic compliance, whereas steel tends to be the other way around.
 Therefore aluminum bars are more amenable to bending into an arc than are steel bars.